Melissa Dunphy: Awards and honors

+Sound Design

+Dunphy was nominated for two 2018–2019 Barrymore Awards for Excellence in Theatre: one for Hype Man: A Break Beat Play at Interact Theater Company (Award for Outstanding Sound Design), and the second for Among the Dead at Theatre Exile (Outstanding Original Music).

 Acting

 Dunphy is also a stage actress.
 She has played a number of Shakespearean roles for theatre festivals and companies in Pennsylvania, where she has resided since 2003.
 The Philadelphia Inquirer called her "unquestionably the city's leading Shakespeare ingenue" for her performance as Ophelia in the Lantern Theater Company's Hamlet.